A 500+ acre garbage landfill development next to Forest Lake State Park

 CONCORD — The House Thursday approved a bill that would prohibit siting new or expanding landfills near state parks and federal lands.

-We will need their support for our bill to make it to Governor Sununu's desk!
-Please give them a call, write a letter, or send an email and tell them why you want them to support HB1319!
+We will need their support for our bill to make it into law next session.
+Maybe a Senator you know would like to co-sponsor the bill?
+Please give them a call, write a letter, or send an email and tell them why you want them to support HB1319 next session!
 Thank you!

 Forest Lake State Park is a 397-acre state park in Dalton, New Hampshire.
 The park is free to use and offers a 200-foot sandy beach on the shore of pristine, 196-acre Forest Lake.
 In fact, it is the ONLY free public beach north of the Notch!
 Activities in the park include swimming, picnicking, mountain biking, fishing, kayaking, and boating.
 The park picnic area is home to many weddings and offers a breath-taking, panoramic view of the Presidential Range.